spring-io/start.spring.io/.github/ISSUE_TEMPLATE/new-entry-proposal.md

 ## Code of Conduct
 This project adheres to the Contributor Covenant code of conduct.
-By participating, you are expected to uphold this code.
+By participating, you are expected to adhere to this code.
+If you have not already done so, we also encourage you to adopt a code of conduct in your own project.

 ## Well-established project with a vibrant community
 To avoid overwhelming users with too much choice, we aim for each starter to be of